Search Results

 The consequences are generally more serious in the elderly.
 If gastrointestinal bleeding or ulceration occurs in patients undergoing treatment with Voltaren, the medicinal product should be withdrawn.

-Serious skin reactions, some of them fatal, including exfoliative dermatitis, Stevens-Johnson syndrome and toxic epidermal necrolysis, have been reported very rarely in association with the use of NSAIDs, including Voltaren gastro-resistant tablets (see section 4.8 Undesirable effects).
-Patients appear to be at highest risk of these reactions early in the course of therapy, the onset of the reaction occurring in the majority of cases within the first month of treatment.
-Voltaren gastro-resistant tablets should be discontinued at the first appearance of skin rash, mucosal lesions or any other sign of hypersensitivity.
+Serious skin reactions, some of them fatal, including exfoliative dermatitis, Stevens-Johnson syndrome and toxic epidermal necrolysis (Lyell’s syndrome) and drug rash with eosinophilia and systemic symptoms (DRESS) have been reported very rarely in association with the use of NSAIDs, including Voltaren (see section 4.8 Undesirable effects).
+Patients appear to be at the highest risk at the start of treatment, with : the onset of the reaction occurring in within the first month of treatment.
+Voltaren should be discontinued at the first sign of rash, mucosal lesions or any other signs of hypersensitivity.

-As with other NSAIDs, allergic reactions, including anaphylactic/anaphylactoid reactions, can also occur in rare cases with diclofenac without earlier exposure to the drug.
+As with other NSAIDs, allergic reactions – including anaphylactic/anaphylactoid reactions – may occur in rare cases, even without prior exposure to diclofenac.

 Precautions